Copper Fire: Crews halt spread of 50-acre brush fire near Otay Mountain

 RELATED: Crews knock down brush fire in Chula Vista

 By 7 a.m., the fire had burned roughly 400 acres south of the border and spread to the U.S. side, scorching about 50 acres of vegetation, said Cal Fire Capt.
-Thomas Shoot.
+Thomas Shoots.

+Shortly before 8 a.m., firefighters had halted the forward spread of the blaze on the U.S. side, according to Cal Fire.
+No homes are in the area on the U.S. side.